 There is street art all over San Francisco, but the Mission District hosts a large concentration of it.
 The corridor along 24th street is home to many community-sponsored murals with themes around the Latino immigrant experience and socio-economic struggles.

-Read More: Take a walking tour of the murals in The Mission.
+Read More: Take a walking tour of the Mission District Murals.

 Nashville went from zero to WOW in just a few short years.
 Their cool street art scene is spreading all over the city with world class artists (like Blek le Rat and Guido van Helten).
 The whole city is very Instagrammable.